mentako-ya/qmk_firmware/docs/features/pointing_device.md

 The function `pointing_device_get_hires_scroll_resolution()` can be called to get the pre-computed resolution multiplier value as a `uint16_t`.

+The function `is_hires_scroll_on()` provides a way to determine the state of high resolution scrolling.
+This function will return `true` if the host computer has sent a feature report indicating that it supports high resolution wheel input.

 ::: warning
 High resolution scrolling usually results in larger and/or more frequent mouse reports.
 This can result in overflow errors and overloading of the host computer's input buffer.
 To deal with these issues, define `WHEEL_EXTENDED_REPORT` and throttle the rate at which mouse reports are sent.